es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 This place is labeled with MCU_USB.
 The USB is plugged in your computer.

-For communication purposes you need a FTDI-adapter.
+If you want to communicate via Uart you need a FTDI-adapter.
 This adapter is connected with the elastic node with 3 jumper wires male to female.
 The receive (RXI, brown cable) and transmit (TXD, red cable) pins of the FTDI-adapter are connected with the uart pins.
 The ground (GND, black cable) pin of the FTDI-adapter is connected to the ground pin of the elastic node (see picture above).